michael2012z/BitBible/markdown/KJV/files/2Chr.md

 10. And what cause soever shall come to you of your brethren that dwell in their cities, between blood and blood, between law and commandment, statutes and judgments, ye shall even warn them that they trespass not against the Lord, and so wrath come upon you, and upon your brethren: this do, and ye shall not trespass.

 11. And, behold, Amariah the chief priest is over you in all matters of the Lord; and Zebadiah the son of Ishmael, the ruler of the house of Judah, for all the king’s matters: also the Levites shall be officers before you.
-Deal courageously, and the Lord shall be with the good.Deal…: Heb.
-Take courage and do
+Deal courageously, and the Lord shall be with the good.

 ## 2 Chronicles 20